Campbell-Muscle-Lab/GelBandFitter/docs/pages/tutorial/tutorial.md

 <a href="curve_fit_button.png" target="_blank">![Curve fit button](curve_fit_button.png)</a>

-After a few seconds you should see new shapes in the axes in the bottom right of the screen.
+After a few seconds, you should see new shapes in the axes in the bottom right of the screen.
 These are the best-fits of two overlapping Gaussians to the measured densitometry profile.
 The relative areas are shown in the Output Parameters panel.
 Note that this method calculated the relative area of the bottom band as 0.583 (a value 16% greater than the Split method).

 <a href="curve_fit_result.png" target="_blank">![Curve fit result](curve_fit_result.png)</a>